Hi, I'm Dr. Rhonda Freeman from Neuroinstincts!

-I'd like to welcome you to this website, Neurosagacity, where I host my online courses.
+Welcome to Neurosagacity, where I host my online courses.

 I created the course, Using Neuroscience to Accelerate Recovery to give you a strong foundation of not only what can happen to the brain with regard to narcissistic abuse, but self-care approaches to address those changes.

-You will receive 8 days of insightful content, quizzes, and an exploration into brain functioning related to narcissistic abuse.
-You can also ask me questions within the modules.
+You will receive insightful content, quizzes, and an exploration into brain functioning related to narcissistic abuse.

 If you are in therapy - great!
-This course can be a helpful adjunct to your treatment and even help your therapist better understand your neurobiological status.
+This course can be a helpful adjunct to your treatment and even help your therapist better understand potential neurobiological changes.

 I understand how difficult it can be to disentangle your heart and mind from a partner on the pathological narcissism spectrum.
 It can feel like your emotions haven't caught up with your thoughts.
 For example, you know he/she will continue to try to destroy you, yet you can't get them out of your head!

 I've been there myself; I know that awful feeling.

 The actions of pathological narcissists have a direct impact on our brain functions and can change our mood, behavior, and view of the world.